uwePhillPhelps/IAP-2024/Tutorials/Part 1/2 - Variables and IO.md

 The code below is deliberately in the wrong order, an exercise for you to rearrange.

-Firstly, begin with a blank IAP::run function and then copy and rearrange each line of the code below into the correct order.
+Firstly, be sure your IAP::run function is empty, then add each line of the code below in the correct order.

 ```cpp
 1.	std::cin >> frequency;